stab3l-admin/stab3l-docs/content/docs/whitepaper/system-architecture.md

 **Nominal Pricing**: At launch, 1 CU is priced at \$0.06 in USD, subject to market-driven volatility (±30%, as detailed in Section 2).
 This benchmark is periodically reviewed via governance to account for hardware advancements (e.g., quantum computing, next-gen GPUs).

 The CU serves as the collateral backing sSTB, ensuring a tangible, real-world asset for peg stability.
-Providers stake CUs, minting temporary CU tokens, which are exchanged 1:1 for sSTB after a 90-day lockup, with CU tokens burned to maintain scarcity.
+Providers stake CUs for a period of their choosing (minimum 7 days), minting temporary CU tokens, which are immediately exchanged 1:1 for sSTB and burned to maintain scarcity.
+The newly minted sSTB tokens are automatically staked for the chosen period, with providers earning rSTB rewards throughout.

 ## 4.2 Price Dynamics